learn-co-curriculum/java-object-interactions/README.md

 Press the `debug` button to launch the debugger and stop at the breakpoint, then switch to the Java Visualizer view (the yellow arrow is added to show the current line of execution).
-The `MotorCycle` object stores references to `Tire` objects in the `frontTire` and `rearTire` instance variables.
+The `Motorcycle` object stores references to `Tire` objects in the `frontTire` and `rearTire` instance variables.
 Air pressure is initialized to a random value, so your values may differ.